beyimjan/shell-whiz/README.md

 - If you want to pass an argument that starts with a hyphen, you can use `--` to separate the command from the arguments.
 For example, `sw ask -- emulate ARM kernel on versatilepb architecture -cpu cortex-a8`.
 - You can specify a shell executable by passing the `-s` or `--shell` argument.
 - Add `-m gpt-4` or `--model gpt-4` to use the `gpt-4` model instead of the standard `gpt-3.5-turbo` model.
 However, this will cost more and may take longer.
-- Add `--explain-using-gpt-4` to use the `gpt-4` model for the explanatory part.
+- Add `--explain-using gpt-4` to use the `gpt-4` model for the explanatory part.
 - Use `-n` or `--dont-explain` to disable automatic explanations.
 You can still request an explanation through the menu when a command is suggested.
 - Use `--dont-warn` to disable automatic warnings.
 - Pass `-p "..."` or `--preferences "..."` to set preferences for generating commands.
 This is most useful for setting the shell, but can be used to set any other preferences as well, even the language in which the assistant responds.
 By default, this parameter is set to `I use Bash on Linux`.